ChickenProp/chickenprop.github.com/tests/markdown.md

 [^2]: And this
 [^3]: Which should more-or-less work work even if

-    the footnote title has multiple paragraphs,
+    the footnote has multiple paragraphs,
     and *formatting*, and so on.